 We call this “premium” content because these offers go beyond basics and provide some advanced knowledge or engagement with your organization.
 They also, typically, take more time and dedication to consume.

-These pieces also offer higher value to your audience than blog articles and showcase greater expertise on your industry.
+These pieces also offer higher value to your audience than blog articles and showcase greater expertise in your industry.

-Including this on your website instills the fact that you are a trusted authority in your area and (from a selling perspective) tends to show greater engagement and intent from a prospect.
+Including these on your inbound website instills the fact that you are a trusted authority in your area and (from a selling perspective) tends to show greater engagement and intent from a prospect.

 Modern buyers don’t want to be sold.
 They can spot sales pitches from miles away and have learned to drown them out.

-That’s why, with Forrester and SiriusDecisions estimating that 70% of the buyer’s journey is completed before someone ever talks to a sales person, great inbound marketing websites enable people to sell or disqualify themselves.
+That’s why, with Forrester and SiriusDecisions estimating that 70% of the buyer’s journey is completed before someone ever talks to a salesperson, great inbound marketing website design enables people to evaluate their options and buy or disqualify themselves.

-The quick-and-dirty explanation of a self-selection tool is that it is any type of interactive feature (i.e. a quiz, form, etc) that customizes the experience of the website to your user, for example, guiding them to the information or product that best matches their needs.
+The quick-and-dirty explanation of a self-selection tool is that it is any type of interactive feature (i.e. a quiz, form, etc.) that customizes the experience of a website to your user — for example, guiding them to the information or product that best matches their specific needs.

 These usually fall into one of three common buckets:

 - A pricing/cost calculator: This is exactly what it sounds like; a tool that helps you evaluate how much an action, product, or service will cost you.

 - A build/design tool (or what I like to call a “finder”): This helps you create or identify the right solution or product for your needs.
 For example, take WIX’s site builder.